-Goal # Description 7 Develop and maintain a comprehensive foster youth education data base and mobile application for Android and iOS.
-Provide educational liaisons access to data base to ensure the delivery and coordination of necessary educational services
+Goal # Description 7 Maintain a comprehensive foster youth education data base and develop and maintain a mobile application for Android and iOS.
+Provide educational liaisons access to data base to ensure the delivery and coordination of necessary educational services State Priority Areas: 10

 No comprehensive database previously existed that the child welfare agency, districts, juvenile courts or county foster youth services have access to, nor mobile application for Foster Youth students, families and stakeholders.
-A broad goal was deemed appropriate due to the ongoing academic needs, and county district communication regarding, these needs, of the Foster Youth of Fresno County.
+In discussion with all collaboration agencies, it was noted that the database and mobile application would facilitate delivery and coordination of essential educational services and information.
+A maintenance goal was deemed appropriate due to the ongoing academic needs, and county district communication regarding, these needs, of the Foster Youth of Fresno County, and the success of the database.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of Fresno County Foster Youth who graduate or complete a High School program 55.9% Data Year: 2019-2020 Source: DataQuest Above 50%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of Fresno County Foster Youth 55.9% Above 50% who graduate or complete a High Data Year: 2019-2020 Data Year: 2022-2023 School program Source: DataQuest Source: DataQuest